apekshachandak1/Image-or-video-into-cartonize-effect-/README.md

 - Adding additional cartoon styles.
 - Improving processing speed for large videos.
 - Extending the application for real-time webcam video processing.

----

-Feel free to contribute by submitting pull requests or opening issues for new ideas!